Our Environment

 Over the past few years, the walled garden has been transformed into a tranquil space of fruit trees, vegetable patches and flower beds.

-Each year Christian Fischer (Fichou) uses organic and permaculture techniques to plant and nurture many varieties of vegetables and flowers in the two poly tunnels and outside beds.
-In the summer, the garden produces delicious and healthy produce for retreatants and volunteers to enjoy, as well as beautiful flowers to offer on the alters and display around the house.
+Each year a small team of gardeners uses organic and permaculture techniques to plant and nurture many varieties of vegetables and flowers in the two poly tunnels and outside beds.
+In the summer, the garden produces delicious and healthy produce for retreatants and volunteers to enjoy, as well as beautiful flowers to offer on the altars and display around the house.